ivela064/FoodLogApp_Group15/README.md

 # FoodLogApp_Group15
 To whom it may concern:
-this is our code repository for our Proof of Concept(POC) for the company S.I.M Solutions which we 'created' as Group 15 of the course Software Engineering Project Management from the University of Ottawa 2022 Fall semester.
+this is code repository for our Proof of Concept(POC) for the company S.I.M Solutions which we 'created' as Group 15 of the course Software Engineering Project Management from the University of Ottawa 2022 Fall semester.

 ## How to run the code: